mitchpaulus/dotfiles/README.md

 ## Programs I like to use:

-* EDITOR: Vim, My first love.
+* EDITOR: ~~Vim~~Neovim, I've made the switch.
-* TERMINAL: Kitty, default terminal since it can make use of the ligatures in Fira Code.
+* TERMINAL: Alacritty for the most part.
+Sometimes Kitty, since it can make use of the ligatures in Fira Code.
 Also has nice transparency.
 * SHELL: Bash, default shell.
 Though looking into zsh.
 * BROWSER: Firefox, It's not Google Chrome and works pretty well with vim-vixen extension.